Invariant random subgroups on certain orbits: Introduction

-The group $G$ acts on Sub$_G$ by conjugation: $(g, H) \mapsto gHg^{-1}$.
-An invariant random subgroup (hereafter IRS) is a probability measure $\mu$ on Sub$_G$ that is invariant under the conjugation action of $G$ on Sub$_G$.
-We say that a Borel subset $\cO$ of Sub$_G$ supports an IRS $\mu$ if $\mu ({\cO}) =1$: a Borel subset ${\cO}$ supporting an IRS $\mu$ need not be the support of $\mu$ but $\overline {\cO}$ contains the support of $\mu$.
-Dirac measure supported on a closed normal subgroup of a connected Lie group is an example of an IRS.
-Suppose $\Gamma$ is a lattice inside the connected Lie group $G$, i.e., $\Gamma$ is a discrete subgroup of $G$ such that $G/\Gamma$ carries a probability measure $\mu$ that is invariant under the natural action of $G$ on $G/\Gamma$.
-Then the map from $G$ to $\text{Sub}_G$ sending $g$ to $g\Gamma g^{-1}$ factors through $G/\Gamma$, and the push forward of $\mu$ by this map becomes a conjugation-invariant probability measure supported on conjugacy classes of $\Gamma$.
-So, invariant random subgroups can be thought of as a generalization of both normal subgroups and lattices.
+The group $G$ acts on $\text{Sub}_G$ by conjugation: $(g, H) \mapsto gHg^{-1}$.
+An invariant random subgroup (hereafter IRS) is a probability measure $\mu$ on $\text{Sub}_G$ that is invariant under the conjugation action of $G$ on $\text{Sub}_G$.
+Dirac measure supported on a closed normal subgroup is an IRS.
+Also, if $\Gamma$ is a lattice in $G$, i.e., $\Gamma$ is a discrete subgroup of $G$ such that $G/\Gamma$ carries a $G$-invariant probability measure $\mu$, then the push forward of $\mu$ under the map $g$ to $g\Gamma g^{-1}$ defines an IRS on $G$.
+Thus, invariant random subgroups can be thought of as a generalization of both normal subgroups and lattices.
+The study of invariant random subgroups and ergodic theory are deeply intertwined as an IRS can be realized as stabilizers of a measure-preserving action of the group (see \cite{A7s0} and \cite{AGV} for more details).

-Invariant random subgroups arise naturally as stabilizers of measure preserving actions of $G$ on a probability space $(X,\mu)$.
-By a result of Varadarajan (\cite{Va1}), the stabilizer of almost every point of this action is closed in $G$.
-Moreover, the stabilizer map from $X$ to $\text{Sub}_G$ given by $x\to G_x$ is measurable.
-Then, one can push the measure $\mu$ forward to an IRS of $G$.
-In fact, every IRS can be obtained this way (see \cite{A7s}, \cite{AGV} for more details).